How Feasible are your Home Improvement Plans?

 Good communication is essential so that everyone knows what is expected of them.
 You may form a relationship with your builder whereby the project is satisfactorily completed without our on-site involvement.
 However, we strongly recommend that the project is very carefully planned and the builder carefully selected which we are happy to help with.

 We have found that it pays to be thorough at the outset of a project by thoroughly examining the client’s requirements and seeing how the existing house can be adapted.
-This is why so many of our projects get built on time, within budget and with the minimum of drama on-site; and also why most of our work comes from recommendations.
+This is why so many of our projects get built on time, within budget and with a minimum of drama on-site; and also why most of our work comes from recommendations.

 Make 2021 the year you start your project If you are thinking 2021 is the time to improve your home; please do look at our projects on Facebook, our website and Houzz to get a taste of what we can do and why we have so many delighted clients.
 We always aim to leave you with a house that is designed for a modern family lifestyle and whether your requirements are a simple home extension or a loft /garage conversion, you could benefit from our expertise and experience.